IBMStreams/streamsx.documentation/docs/4.2/qse-getting-started.markdown

 layout: docs
 title:  Getting Started with IBM Streams v4.2 Quick Start Edition
 description:  Learn how to get started witH IBM Streams Quick Start Edition
-weight:  10
+weight:  50
 published: true

+tag: 42qse
+prev:
+  file: qse-intro
+  title:  Download the Quick Start Edition (QSE)

 ---
+## Download and Install

-If you haven't downloaded the Streams QSE, you may download it here:
+If you haven't downloaded and installed the Streams QSE, the [preceding section](../qse-intro) has instructions.

-{% include download.html%}

 ## Streams Overview